-The guidance documentation specified in Annex A - Guidelines for the secure usage of the product is delivered to the customer together with the product.
+The guidance documentation specified in Annex A is delivered to the customer together with the product.

 The guidance documentation contains all the information for secure initialization, configuration and secure usage the TOE in accordance with the requirements of the Security Target [ST].